 is a 2007 Fleetwood Bounder 35E and is home to the crew of Life Among Pines.
-His name was inspired by Captain Phileas Fogg, the protagonist for Jules Verne’s classic Around the World in 80 Days.
+His name was inspired by the character Captain Phileas Fogg, the protagonist for Jules Verne’s classic Around the World in 80 Days.
 He is exactly 36 feet long, and 10.5 feet wide with the slides closed for driving.
-He has two slides: one in the bedroom and one in the main room, as well as all the luxuries that any modern home could provide: three sinks, a bathroom, a shower, a stove and oven, a microwave and convection oven, a queen-size bed, two TV’s, two wardrobes, a kitchen booth, several comfy chairs, a full-size futon, a washer/dryer combo, and much, much more.
+He has two slides: one in the bedroom and one in the main room, as well as all the luxuries that any modern home could provide: three sinks, a bathroom, a shower, a three-burner stove and oven, a microwave/convection oven, a queen-size bed, two TV’s, two wardrobes, a kitchen dinette booth, several comfy chairs, a bookshelf, a full-size futon, a washer/dryer combo, and much, much more.
 Phileas’ interior is filled with storage, which has been adapted for maximum organization and efficiency of travel.
-He also has large storage compartments along both exterior sides, which house all of our sports/adventure gear and outdoor furniture.
+He also has large storage “bays” along both exterior sides, which house all of our sports/adventure gear and outdoor furniture.

 We purchased him on July 1st, 2016 from a local dealership and spent about five months preparing him for life on the road.
-We fully renovated his interior and added many tech upgrades that would improve our ease of full-time traveling.
-He has the important job of towing Wendy, our tow car, which he does quite well.
-So far, he has driven us clear across the country, through 14 total states: from the East Coast state of NJ to the West Coast state of CA. Phileas is sure to see many more adventures over the next few years, along with the rest of the Life Among Pines crew.
+We fully renovated his interior and added many tech upgrades that would improve our ease of full-time traveling and boondocking.
+He has the important job of towing “Wendy the Cherokee,” our tow car, which he does quite well.
+So far, he has driven us clear across the country, through 17 total states: from the East Coast state of NJ to the West Coast state of California, all the way up to Northern Washington, and currently throughout the Southwest.
+Phileas is sure to see many more adventures over the next few years, along with the rest of the Life Among Pines crew.